binaryx-protocol/binaryx_app/README.md

     id

     alias
-    thing {
+    asset {
       name
     }
   }
 }

 mutation createOrder {
-  createOrder(alias: "myname", thingName: "this is a thing you can order") {
+  createOrder(alias: "myname", assetName: "this is a asset you can order") {
     id
     alias
   }